ddivins/jnpr/README.md

 Script to get "request support information" into individual files
 Caution, script takes time

+##nrfuCheck.py
+Script to run a customer's Network Ready For Use Test (NRFU)
+Checks for Input/Output errors
+Runs a number of show commands

 ##pushCode.py
 Script to scp JunOS code to a device
 Does not install software, simple transfers and does md5